anchtun1212/wso2-integration/README.md

 The recommended approach is to have the enable_for_federated_users parameter set to false so that manual federated user association is not allowed by default via the dashboard.

+Follow one of the two approaches below to associate all your user accounts:

+1) Using the AdminService:

+   The first approach is to use the AdminService.
+You can access this admin service using the following URL: `https://<HOST_NAME>:9443/services/UserAccountAssociationService?wsdl`.

+   If you are new to admin services, see Calling Admin Services.

+The following actions can be performed using above admin service.

+ - Create a new user account association
+- Delete an existing user account association
+- Get all associated user accounts of the logged in user
+- Switch between associated user accounts without re-authenticate with the system